 If the symptoms appear while on campus, the student should go immediately to Medical Services or to his/her primary doctor and must not return to class until a physician certifies in writing that the student is back in a health condition suitable to attend public places.

-Possible contagious conditions include flu, conjunctivitis, small pox, and measles.
-The student should follow appropriate measures to ensure that the disease is not spread to his/her classmates.
+Possible contagious conditions include flu, conjunctivitis, small pox, and measles, among others.
+It is expected that any student takes appropriate measures to avoid spreading the disease.